PawDevUK/Portfolio-react/README.md

 #### Portfolio

-- [x] Reduce size of projects cards header as it is well to big.
+- [ ] Reduce space between projects header and first project card.
+- [ ] Fix mobile menu links.
+- [ ] Remove "Why I use React?"
+- [ ] Add text to FilesConverto card.
 - [ ] Update CV to reflect my skills and work history
 - [ ] Connect visitor counter to back-end.
 - [ ] Add all not working projects to Portfolio to make them accessible.